izak/ib.bluelantern/README.md

 the library must be loadable.
 You can work around this by setting `LD_LIBRARY_PATH`.

     LD_LIBRARY_PATH=lib client/mosquitto_pub -t battery01/inverter/power -m 555.42

+## Install the angular part

+You don't need to do this unless you intend to do heavy development involving the upstream dependencies.
+Everyone else can skip this as the code comes prepackaged with a version of angular and all support libraries.

+To develop this part, you need [nodejs][node].
+After installing nodejs, running `npm install` is sufficient to set up all the required components.

 [bower]: http://bower.io
 [npm]: https://www.npmjs.org/